LeoColomb/dotdocs/packages/leocolomb/invoicing/0.0.0/lib.typ

 // and formats it as a corporate.
 #let template(
   type: "Facture",

+  // The name with wich the CV opens.
   name: none,

+  // The links to self references/social networks.
   address: none,

+  // The CV's tagline.
   tagline: none,

+  // The applied position.
   siret: [],

   project: none,
   reference: none,
   date: none,

+  // The applied company.
   recipient: [],

   pricelist: (),

+  // The CV's content.
   body
 ) = {
   // Configure page and text properties.